 The best way to offer water to your mason bees is to set out a glass dish or pie plate filled with glass marbles.
 Then fill the dish with clean water.
 The bees can stand on the marbles and take a drink of water safely.
 Wash out the dish and marbles often so the water stays crystal clean without garden debris or bird poop.

 The mason bee is a solitary bee and does not live in a hive.
-It doesn’t make wax or honey either.
-They are very docile.
+It doesn’t make wax or honey either and they are very docile.

 - The females do most of the work